roxas359/S4_AutoSetmap/README.md

 # Settlers 4_AutoSetmap
 Give me a mapkey and i will create a Setmap with your restrictions

+Windows Defender or SmartScreen may warn about the executable because it is an unsigned automation tool packaged with PyInstaller.

+This is a hobby/open-source utility and the repository contents are publicly visible for inspection.

 ## 📥 Download

 [![Download](https://img.shields.io/badge/Download-S4_AutoSetmap.zip-brightgreen)](https://github.com/roxas359/S4_AutoSetmap/raw/main/S4_AutoSetmap.zip)